snawiti/wireframing/README.md

 Together, these elements ensure wireframes communicate how the final product will function and guide both design and development toward a usable, user-friendly experience. transitioning from idea to interactive prototype.

+## 🧮 Types of Wireframes

+Wireframes can be categorized into two main types: **low-fidelity** and **high-fidelity**, each serving a different purpose in the design process.

+---

+### 📝 Low-Fidelity Wireframes

+Low-fidelity (lo-fi) wireframes are quick, basic sketches or digital layouts used in the **early stages** of product design.
+They focus on structure and layout, not visuals or details.

+**Characteristics:**
+- Simple shapes (boxes, lines, placeholders)
+- Black and white or grayscale
+- No styling, colors, or images
+- Fast to create and easy to update

+**When to Use:**
+- During brainstorming sessions
+- For validating layout ideas
+- In early user testing to focus on usability

+**Example Use:** Sketching how a booking form is arranged before finalizing any content or branding.

+---

+### 🎨 High-Fidelity Wireframes

+High-fidelity (hi-fi) wireframes are detailed mockups that closely resemble the final product.
+They include actual content, visuals, and interactivity.

+**Characteristics:**
+- Precise spacing and alignment
+- Actual images, icons, and fonts
+- Simulates real functionality
+- Often created in tools like Figma or Adobe XD

+**When to Use:**
+- In the later stages of design
+- For handoff to developers
+- For stakeholder presentations and approvals

+**Example Use:** A fully designed booking page with input fields, calendar widget, styled buttons, and confirmation pop-up.

+---

+## 🔍 What Type of Wireframe is This?

+For this project, the wireframe created is a **[choose one: Low-Fidelity / High-Fidelity]** wireframe.

+**Reason:**
+- [If Low-Fidelity] This version is focused on layout and structure without visual styling.
+It was designed to explore user flows and page elements quickly.
+- [If High-Fidelity] This version includes detailed styling, real content, and is built for stakeholder review and usability testing.

+> 🎯 *Tool used:* Figma
+> 📌 *Wireframe focus:* [Insert feature or screen name, e.g., “Booking Confirmation Page” or “User Dashboard”]